ktech99/Info201_Final_Repository/README.md

 2. How does crime correlate to a particular time during the day?
 3. What kind of crimes are prevalent across different years?
 4. Did Marijuana legalization affect crime rates in Seattle?
 If so, how?
-5. Does crime correlate to days of the week?

 ## Technical Description